stylianospanagakos/scraper/README.md

 ## Tests

-You can validate the available unit tests by running `php artisan test`.
+You can validate the available unit tests by running `php artisan test --testsuite=Unit`.